RFU investigation into racism finished - Burrell

 Last updated on .From the section Rugby Union

-Former England centre Luther Burrell says the RFU investigation into his allegations of racism in rugby union has "finished" and he expects an outcome "in a few weeks".
+Former England centre Luther Burrell says the RFU investigation into his allegations of racism in rugby union has been completed and he expects an outcome in the coming weeks.

 Burrell, 34, spoke out about his experiences in June, saying racist "banter" had become "normalised" among team-mates and that racism was "rife" in the sport.